On the riches of this longing heart

 In our heart we desire down deep, all the way inward to our innermost craving, a man who has the stature and abilities to bear the strength of us, of Life itself.
 A man who has the firmness of footing to stand ground through our gale force winds and the elegance to kneel when we’re still.
 A man who sees our beauty, accepts our undulations, revels in our depths and yet carries on along his own path, choosing us by his side.

-We so long for a connection to this kind of masculine that we accept half-way love as though it were all the way.
+We so long for a connection to this kind of masculine that we accept half-way love as revelation.
 We accept not enough as plenty.
-We do this and we betray our own hearts.
+We take less, thinking it’s more and end up betraying our own hearts.
 Our hearts cry out to be filled, all the way.
-We want to be saturated.
+We want saturation.

 This is the yearning of the woman.